carboneio/rock-req/README.md

 By default, rock-req retries with the following errors if `maxRetry > 1`.

-The callback is called when all the request succeed or all retries are done
+The callback is called when the request succeed or all retries are done

 ```js
 const rock = require('rock-req');